How to use Relative Strength index (RSI) : Tips for new traders

 Let's understand this with the help of charts.

-2) To trade Divergences- Divergences occur when the price moves in one direction and RSI moves in another direction.
-For example, if a stock makes a new low but RSI fails to make a new low then we say there is a bullish divergence between RSI and price.
-Similarly, if the price makes a new high and RSI fails to make a new high there is bearish divergence between price and RSI.
+Divergences occur when the price moves in one direction and RSI fails to follow the suit.
+For example, if a stock makes a new low but RSI fails to makes a higher low instead then we say there is a bullish divergence between RSI and price.
+Similarly, if the price makes a new high and RSI makes a lower high there is bearish divergence between price and RSI.

 Divergences signify that the existing trend is losing momentum and a reversal or pullback might be on the horizon.
 Let's understand this concept with a chart.

 For example, a price crossing above a moving average is considered a buy signal but if you enter a trade based solely on this signal there would be higher chances of losses.
-But if we include RSI in the analysis chances of a successful trade are increased.
-Price crossing a moving average and simultaneously RSI above 50 would be a better signal for trade with lesser chances of whipsaws.
+But once you include RSI in the analysis, chances of a successful trade is increased.
+Price crossing a moving average and simultaneously RSI above 50 would be a better signal to trade with lesser chances of whipsaws.

 Post a Comment